 My only issue is that the handle is a bit husky.
 I'm sure the cap was cut extra wide to fit over the bristles, but this one is rather oversized and could be narrower.
 I'll have to wait to see how well the tip holds up, but at this price point, I'm happy to purchase another if/when this one wears out.

-In hand: Light and balanced but a bit on the husky side
+In hand: Light & balanced but a bit on the husky side

-Bristles: Medium firmness but nicely pliable; holds a serious amount of pigment
+Bristles: Medium firmness but nicely pliable; sharp point; belly holds plenty of pigment

 Quality: Excellent for synthetic